CIVIL-450 / 3 crédits

 Teaching methods

-• Practical activities at the EPFL-Fribourg campus, in facilities of the Laboratory of Integrated Comfort Engineering and Smart Living Lab, to enrich understanding on dynamic indoor environment and the associated energy expense to maintain comfortable conditions.
+• Practical activities in Fribourg to enrich understanding of students on dynamic indoor environment and the associated energy expense to maintain comfortable conditions.

 Expected student activities